 If you can only hear in one ear it makes it more difficult to pick up on quiet speech in a noisy environment.

-Not being able to tell where sound is coming from causes problems.
+Not being able to tell where sound is coming from may cause problems.

-For children, it can be hard to understand the teacher in class or the coach on the sports field.
+For children, it may be hard to understand the teacher in class or the coach on the sports field.

-For adults, driving through traffic can be difficult.
+For adults, driving through traffic may be difficult.
 For both, crossing a busy road could prove dangerous.

 Avoid the head shadow effect

-When you can only hear with one ear, sounds have to travel around your head so your 'good ear' can send them to the brain.
-As a result, sounds can be difficult to hear and understand clearly, especially in noise.1 This is particularily true for higher-frequency sounds.1
+Sounds have to travel around your head so your 'good ear' can send them to the brain.
+As a result, sounds can be difficult to hear and understand clearly, especially in noise.1 This is particularly true for higher-frequency sounds.1

 People who have lost hearing in one ear say they enjoy music less and describe it as sounding unpleasant, indistinct or unnatural, compared to how it sounded with both ears.3